garvitgupta13/Dr-Net/README.md

-# Dr-Net
+# 🩺 Dr-Net

-Ever faced the need of getting consultation from a medical professional but dont want to go to clinic for it.
+Ever faced the need of getting quick consultation from a medical professional but dont want to go to clinic for it.

-So here comes Dr-Net a web-portal where you can chat with any medical professional as per you choice and get consulted.
+So here comes Dr-Net a web-portal where you can chat with any medical professional as per you choice and pay his/her consulation fees and get access to chat with him/her and resolve your queries.

-## Features
+## ⭐ Features

+- ✅ Easy signin/signup.
+- ✅ Simple and quick payment.
+- ✅ Shows the online activity of user.
+- ✅ Realtime Chat.
+- ✅ Simple UI.

-## Tech Stack 🗃
+## 🗃 Tech Stack

  <img src="https://img.shields.io/badge/-MongoDB-yellow?style=flat&logo=mongoDB"> <img src="https://img.shields.io/badge/-ExpressJS-grey?style=flat&logo=express&logoColor=white"> <img src="https://img.shields.io/badge/ReactJS%20-%2320232a.svg?logo=react" >   <img src="https://img.shields.io/badge/-NodeJS%20-%2320232a?style=flat&logo=node.js">

-##  Getting Started 👨‍💻
+## 👨‍💻 Getting Started
 ### Setup the repository to your local environment.

 1. `Fork` the repository  - Creates a replica of repository to your local environment.